Job-Match-UH/job-match-uh.github.io/index.md

 ### Current State of Project

-This is what our Project currently looks like.
-For now, we mainly focused on fixing the details of our layout so that users, both companies and students, are able to find each other.
-Finally, we slowly implemented functionality so that users can login or create an account according to their role (student or company).
-Further functionailty will be implemented in the next milestone.
+This is the final version of Job Match'UH.
+We focused on implementing functionality so that users can login, create an account according to their role (student or company), and matching students to compnies using interest filtering.
+Further styling details were implemented as much as possible to make the app more user friendly.

 ### Landing Page